bangkit-speechease/cloud-computing/README.md

 <img src="Photos/SpeechEase Database Design (Final).png" width="auto" height="auto" alt="Database Design" />
 The database design consists of four main tables: User, Content, Progress, and Feedback, with relationships defined among them to track user activities, content details, and feedback:

-a) User Table:
+1) User Table:
 - This table stores user information, including userId (primary key), username, email, password, dateOfBirth, and createdAt.
 - It uniquely identifies each user and serves as a reference in related tables.
-b) Content Table:
+2) Content Table:
 - Contains details about content, with contentId as the primary key.
 - Attributes include title, contentType, imageUrl, audioGuideUrl, and textPhrase for storing different types of content information.
+3) Feedback Table:
+- Captures user feedback with feedbackId as the primary key.<br>
+- Includes foreign keys (userId and contentId) for identifying which user provided feedback on specific content.
+- Additional fields include predictedLabel, predictedScore, starScore, and timeStamp for rating and analysis purposes.
-c) Progress Table:
+4) Progress Table:
 - Tracks the progress of users for specific content, using progressId as the primary key.
 - It includes foreign keys (userId, contentId, and feedbackId) linking users, content, and feedback.
 - The timeStamp column records the date of progress.
-d) Feedback Table:
-- Captures user feedback with feedbackId as the primary key.<br>
-- Includes foreign keys (userId and contentId) for identifying which user provided feedback on specific content.
-- Additional fields include predictedLabel, predictedScore, starScore, and timeStamp for rating and analysis purposes.